ryanrosello-og/playwright-slack-report/README.md

 ![Navigate to https://api.slack.com/apps](https://github.com/ryanrosello-og/playwright-slack-report/blob/dev/assets/2022-08-09_5-37-11.png?raw=true)

-3. Input a name for your app and select the target workspace, then click on the "Create app" button
+3. Input a name for your app and select the target workspace, then click on the **Create App** button

 ![Input a name for your app and select the target workspace](https://github.com/ryanrosello-og/playwright-slack-report/blob/dev/assets/2022-08-09_5-40-51.png?raw=true)

-4. Under the Features menu, select "OAuth & Permissions" and scroll down to "Scopes" section
+4. Under the Features menu, select **OAuth & Permissions** and scroll down to **Scopes** section

 ![Under the Features menu select](https://github.com/ryanrosello-og/playwright-slack-report/blob/dev/assets/2022-08-09_5-44-29.png?raw=true)

-5. Click the "Add an OAuth Scope" button and select the following scopes:
+5. Click the **Add an OAuth Scope** button and select the following scopes:

 ![Click the Add an OAuth Scope](https://github.com/ryanrosello-og/playwright-slack-report/blob/dev/assets/2022-08-09_5-48-30.png?raw=true)